Should You Buy Advanced Micro Devices Stock Before Nov. 4?

 *Stock Advisor returns as of October 27, 2025

-John Ballard has positions in Advanced Micro Devices.
-The Motley Fool has positions in and recommends Advanced Micro Devices and Alphabet.
+Anthony Di Pizio has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Nvidia, and Oracle.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.